BJTMastermind/Substrate/README.md

 ## ABOUT:

 Substrate is a fully-developed .NET SDK for editing Minecraft worlds.
-Substrate provides high and low-level APIs for manipulating Alpha and Beta-compatible maps and player data.
-Substrate is developed in C# as a CLS-compliant assembly, and example code is provided for both C# and VB.NET.
+Substrate provides high-level APIs for manipulating Alpha and Beta-compatible maps and player data.
+Substrate is developed in C# as a CLS-compliant assembly, and example code is provided for both C#.
 A brief list of Substrate's capabilities are:

 * Alpha and Beta map compatibility